sheepy9/jotnotes.nvim/README.md

 - `JotToday` - opens (or creates) the daily note for today
 - `JotScratch` - opens the current scratchpad file
 - `JotScratchNew` - clears (or archives) the current scratchpad file and creates a new one
+- `JotLastNote` - opens last opened note in split or floating window

 ## Default Keybindings